Grahp/Website/leaving-minestom.md

 At the end of the day, [it's still a large java project](clojure.md), and I don't want to work with it.

+I found myself reimplementing many features of minestom to make them more bearable (players, items), which is a clear sign to me that I should just go a level down.

 ## Alternatives

 hahahahahahahahahahahahahahahahahahahahahahahahaha.